Depression and its Impact on Marriages

 Expect reluctance or even denial when approaching your partner about their behavior and or pursuing treatment.
 When they do decide to seek treatment, a medical professional will likely recommend a combination of remedies which may include prescribing an antidepressant.
 The patient may also be instructed to change their diet, engage in more exercise and strenuous activity or even learn to meditate.
 Yoga is the perfect activity for meditation, relieving stress and improving mood.

 The signs of depression are much more obvious immediately following a divorce or split rather than out of the blue.
 The approach, however, is no different.
 One must seek treatment as soon as possible before symptoms worsen.
 Divorce is one of the most stressful life events a person will ever experience and both partners typically end up experiencing feelings of guilt and self-blame.
 If left unaddressed, these emotional scars will impact future relationships as well.

 There are more than 15 million people in the United States battling depression on an annual basis.
 There are also nearly 1 million divorces in the United States each year.
 It’s important to remember that you’re not alone and to always take the necessary steps needed to improve and maintain your mental health as well as your marriage.
 LifeSkills South Florida specializes in the treatment of a wide array of mental conditions including depression with a family program that’s ideal for married couples.
-To learn more about our depression treatment programs, please call 844-749-1560 to speak with a member of our admissions staff or complete our contact form.
+To learn more about our depression treatment programs, please contact us.

 Call us at 1.844.749.1560 or fill out the form below to get in touch.